Charles de Gontaut, 1st Duke of Biron: Legacy

 Biron's seigneuries were restored to the Gontaut family after his death, however that of Biron would no longer be a duché-pairie.
 Henry wrote to Biron's brother-in-law, Jacques Nompar de Caumont, later Duke of La Force, to assure him the king maintained his affections for the other members of the family.
 However, de Caumont was disgusted at the execution of Biron.

-Biron had an extensive clientèle network in the Quercy and Périgord, and it was partly to redirect the opposition of clientèle systems such as his into the royalist orbit that the the duke of Sully, chief minister to Henry, established hereditary venal office through the Paulette.
+Biron had an extensive clientèle network in the Quercy and Périgord, and it was partly to redirect the opposition of clientèle systems such as his into the royalist orbit that the duke of Sully, chief minister to Henry, established hereditary venal office through the Paulette.
 This effort would be largely in vain, and for a long time there were bitter feelings in Périgord concerning Biron's execution.
 Meanwhile in Burgundy, the various commanders under Biron's authority acquiesced to his execution with relatively little trouble.

 In 1604, Auvergne was again suspected of involvement in conspiracy against the crown.
 Henry tried to lure him to court.
 Auvergne refused, well aware of what had befallen Biron after such an invitation.
 He was nonetheless arrested in November of that year, and lodged in Biron's former cell at the Bastille.
 However, there would be no death penalty for him.
 In 1606, Biron's brother killed La Fin.
 He was not prosecuted for the act.

 In literature and pop culture

 Biron was the inspiration behind the character Berowne in William Shakespeare's Love's Labour's Lost, which was written during his lifetime.

 A story of Biron's last days is told in a 1978 song by the French-Canadian rock band Garolou, entitled "La complainte du maréchal Biron".
 In the song, Biron is depicted as having an affair with the queen of France upon returning to Paris, which is the motivation behind the king's decision to have Biron executed.

+Biron is referenced in Gérard de Nerval's famous sonnet, "El Desdichado."